 23 Nov Stay at Little Fields Country House

-A quaint, country-style self-catering accommodation, Little Fields Country House and Cottages located in the Natal Midlands near Howick, is the perfect stopover to regroup and relax.
+A quaint, country-style self-catering accommodation near Howick, Little Fields Country House and Cottages, located along the Midlands Meander, is the perfect stopover to regroup and relax.
 The property which overlooks a valley of farms has one large country house that sleeps nine and two cottages: the Fern Cottage and the Little Loft Cottage, both of which sleep four.